Skip to Content, Navigation, or Footer.

 With that goal in mind, SHU enters the new season with returning leaders and exciting new talent ready to build on last year's success.

-The Pirates finished the 2024–2025 season with a 23-10 overall record and a 13-5 mark in BIG EAST play, trailing only national champion University of Connecticut and Creighton University in the standings.
+The Pirates finished the 2024–2025 season with a 23-10 overall record and a 13-5 mark in BIG EAST play, trailing only national champion University of Connecticut (UConn) and Creighton University in the standings.
 SHU proved they can compete, and now the goal is to take the next step forward.

-Sophomore guard Jada Eads is an essential returnee.
-She averaged 13.8 points, 4.3 rebounds, and 2.3 assists per game in 2024-2025.
-Eads said she feels confident about this year's team.
+Sophomore guard Jada Eads is an essential returnee for the Pirates.
+She averaged 13.8 points, 4.3 rebounds and 2.3 assists per game last season in her first season at The Hall.

-"Our ability to shoot is great and we have good freshmen/transfers that can fill our needs," she said.
+"Our ability to shoot is great and we have good freshmen [and] transfers that can fill our needs," she said.

-One significant addition is transfer guard Jordana Codio, who came from the Texas Longhorns women's basketball program.
-In Texas, she played 24 games in 2024-2025 with limited minutes (4.8 per game, averaging 1.4 points).
+One significant addition is senior guard Jordana Codio, who transferred from the Texas Longhorns women's basketball program.
+AtTexas, she played 24 games in 2024-2025 with limited minutes due to a knee injury.

 At SHU, Codio said she plans to become more of a guard after mainly playing small forward at Texas.
 This position shift could give the Pirates valuable versatility.

-Another exciting new face is freshman Zahara Bishop.
+Another exciting new face is freshman guard Zahara Bishop.
 Bishop arrives from Minneapolis, where she helped lead her high school team to three straight Class 3A state championships.
 She is known for her scoring ability and she said she is "extremely confident" in her mid-range pull-up game.

 "I don't just want to score; I want to rebound and start transition opportunities for our team as well," Bishop added.